S.M.A.R.T. information view

 Interpreting S.M.A.R.T. data is not an exact science.
 It is better than reading tea leaves, but it still is made in a significant part of educated guesses based on experience.
 There are only a few hard and fast rules:

 • Having non-zero Raw displayed for Reallocated Sector Count, Reallocation Event Count, Current Pending Sector Count, or Offline Uncorrectable Sector Count is just simply bad.
 It means there are bad sectors on the surface, and the situation tends to deteriorate over time.
-If you do not want to make an image, then at least keep an eye on the values.
+I recommend you make an image of the disk if this is the case.
+However, if you do not want to make an image, then at least keep an eye on the values.
+Bad sectors tend to grow in number, but it isn't such an immediate threat as a failure to spin up.